 RDSPs are tax-deferred savings plans open to Canadian residents eligible for the Disability Tax Credit, their parents and other eligible contributors.
 Up to \$200,000 can be contributed to the plan until the beneficiary turns 59, with no annual contribution limits.
-While contributions are not tax deductible, all earnings and growth accrue on a tax-deferred basis.
+While RDSP contributions are not tax deductible, all earnings and growth accrue on a tax-deferred basis.

 Federal government assistance in the form of Canada Disability Savings Grants (CDSGs), which are based on contributions, and Canada Disability Savings Bonds (CDSBs) may be deposited directly into the plan up until the year the beneficiary turns 49.
 The government may contribute up to a maximum of \$3,500 CDSG and \$1,000 CDSB per year of eligibility, depending on the net income of the beneficiary's family.
 Eligible investors may wish to contribute to an RDSP before December 31 to get this year's assistance.
-Starting from 2008 (the year RDSPs first became available), there is a 10-year carryforward of CDSG and CSDB entitlements.
-For beneficiaries who have been DTC-eligible since 2008, some CDSG and CSDB entitlements may be lost after 2018.
+There is a 10-year carryforward of CDSG and CDSB entitlements.

 RDSP holders with shortened life expectancy can withdraw up to \$10,000 annually from their RDSPs without repaying grants and bonds.
-A special election must be filed with Canada Revenue Agency by December 31 to make a withdrawal in 2018.
+A special election must be filed with Canada Revenue Agency by December 31 to make a withdrawal in 2019.